Bonizario/dev-radar/README.md

-# Dev Finder
+# Dev Radar
-Developers finder app built from scratch using Node.js, React and React Native.
+Developers radar app built from scratch using Node.js, React and React Native.